halfviti/web-security-notes/database-and-web-server-security.md

 * Filter all input.
 * Escape all Output in whatever format it is to be displayed.
 IE HTML safe for HTML.
 * Only allow safe content if field is conducive for it.
 This can be difficult with names.
+* Use mature solutions.
+Don't reinvent the wheel.
+Someone else has done it better and thought of more edge cases than you can,
+* Use conventions.
+Ensure clean input is marked as such.